Puellae gaditanae

-History
+Accounts

 The earliest references to the puellae gaditanae are found in Strabo's account of Eudoxus of Cyzicus, who embarked from Cádiz in the 2nd century BC with the aim of circumnavigating Africa, and took young musicians in his crew.
 It is not known with certainty if they were dancers, singers, instrumentalists or prostitutes, or perhaps all at once.

+Martial

-Martial tells us that after the triumphal entry of Quintus Caecilius Metellus into Rome, after the Sertorian War (around 74 BC), his entourage included some Andalusian girls who danced and who attracted attention for their "mischievous and playful feet" and for their crusmata baetica ("metal castanets").
+Martial says that after the triumphal entry of Quintus Caecilius Metellus into Rome, after the Sertorian War (around 74 BC), his entourage included some Andalusian girls who danced and who attracted attention for their "mischievous and playful feet" and for their crusmata baetica ("metal castanets").
 Elsewhere, Martial highlights the sensual qualities of these dancers and that they sang, murmuring, love songs.
 The poet Juvenal, a contemporary of Martial, makes similar references, detailing that in their dances they descended towards the ground until they touched it, which was highly applauded by the populace.
 Other authors state that women from Cadiz cultivated lyric poetry before the Christian era.

 In Rome, the dancers from Cadiz were as famous as the Syrian ones and equally desired and exciting in dancing and singing.
 Their presence was obligatory in many sumptuous feasts at Rome.
 Martial describes one of them in the following terms:

 In Rome shameless dance teachers taught the dances and songs of Cádiz.
 Martial describes this dance:

-Juvenal confirms this description of Martial by writing:

 Martial invites his friend Toranius to a meal at his house, but warns him that he will not animate the feast with dancers from Gades:

 Humming in Rome licentious songs from Egypt or Gades, which made Gades dancers fashionable, was proof of being effeminate, according to Martial:

 Martial gives the name and performance of one of these dancers from Gades; she was called Telethusa.
 She is described in one epigram, and he dedicates other epigrams to her.
 Martial awaits the arrival of Telethusa to drink in her company:

+Juvenal

+Juvenal confirms the description of Martial, writing: